spotinst/help/src/docs/ocean-cd/getting-started/end-to-end.md

 ## Step 1: Install the Operator

-You need to install the operator in order to provide access to your cluster workload to Ocean CD.
+Install the operator in order to provide access to your cluster workload to Ocean CD.

 _For demo purposes, the YAML method will be provided via the console._